PostHog/posthog.com/contents/docs/cdp/gitlab-release-tracker.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the GitLab Release Tracker](https://github.com/PostHog/gitlab-release-tracking-plugin) is available on GitHub.
+The [source code](https://github.com/PostHog/gitlab-release-tracking-plugin) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri), [Tim Glaser](https://github.com/timgl), [Michael Matloka](https://github.com/Twixes) and [Marius Andra](https://github.com/mariusandra) for creating the GitLab Release Tracker.
+We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri), [Tim Glaser](https://github.com/timgl), [Michael Matloka](https://github.com/Twixes) and [Marius Andra](https://github.com/mariusandra) for creating this.

 ### Who maintains this app?